LegendApp/legend-photos/README.md

 # Support Development

-If you find Legend Photos valuable, consider [sponsoring @jmeistrich on GitHub](https://github.com/sponsors/jmeistrich).
-Your support helps maintain and improve this project!
+If you find Legend Photos valuable, consider [sponsoring @jmeistrich](https://github.com/sponsors/jmeistrich).
+Your support helps me to be able to devote the time to maintain and improve this project!

 Or if you're using the LegendApp libraries such as [Legend State](https://github.com/LegendApp/legend-state), [Legend List](https://github.com/LegendApp/legend-list), [Legend Motion](https://github.com/LegendApp/legend-motion), you may get a lot of value from [Legend Kit](https://www.legendapp.com/kit/).